ospemifene

 Patient/Family Teaching

-- Instruct patient to take ospemifene as directed.
+- Explain purpose and side effects of ospemifene to patient.
+Instruct them to take medication as directed.
+Do not share medication with others, even if they have similar symptoms; may be harmful.
+Keep out of children's reach.
 Advise patient to read Patient Information sheet before starting therapy and with each Rx refill in case of changes.

 - Advise patient to report signs and symptoms of unusual vaginal bleeding, changes in vision or speech, sudden new severe headaches, severe pains in chest or legs with or without shortness of breath, weakness, or fatigue promptly to health care professional immediately.

-- Inform patient that ospemifene may cause hot flashes, vaginal discharge, muscle spasm, and increased sweating.
+- Inform patient that ospemifene may cause hot flashes, vaginal discharge, muscle spasm, and ↑ sweating.

 - Patients who still have a uterus should discuss addition of progestin with health care professional.